SidDeka/6_1_changed/README.md

 02/16/23

-Changes made to Code module
-Changes made to PC serial communication module
+Changes made to Code module, PC serial communication module, display module.
+Addition of the servo motor module.
-Changes made to display module
-Addition of the servo motor module
-Changes made to smart home system module
+Changes made to smart home system module and user interface module.
-Changes made to user interface module

 Purpose of the code: